-Our acquisitions in the first three months of 2017 continued to have a strong credit profile with a weighted average original LTV ratio of 73% and a weighted average FICO credit score at origination of 746.
 The credit profile of our future acquisitions will depend on many factors.
-For example, to the extent we expect refinancings will be a smaller percentage of our acquisitions in future periods compared with recent periods, the loans we acquire in those periods may have a higher weighted average original LTV ratio and a lower weighted average FICO credit score at origination.
-Other factors that will affect the credit profile of our future acquisitions include: our future guaranty fee pricing and our competitors' pricing, and any impact of that pricing on the volume and mix of loans we acquire; our future eligibility standards and those of mortgage insurers, FHA and VA; the percentage of loan originations representing refinancings; changes in interest rates; our future objectives and activities in support of those objectives, including actions we may take to reach additional underserved creditworthy borrowers; government policy; market and competitive conditions; and the volume and characteristics of HARP and high LTV refinance loans we acquire in the future.
+For example, if a higher proportion of our future acquisitions consists of home purchase loans and we acquire lower volumes of refinance loans in future periods, the loans we acquire in those periods may have a higher weighted average original LTV ratio and a lower weighted average FICO credit score at origination than our acquisitions in recent periods.
+Other factors that may affect the credit profile of our future acquisitions include: our future guaranty fee pricing and our competitors' pricing, and any impact of that pricing on the volume and mix of loans we acquire; our future eligibility standards and those of mortgage insurers, the Federal Housing Administration and the U.S. Department of Veteran Affairs; changes in interest rates; our future objectives and activities in support of those objectives, including actions we may take to reach additional underserved creditworthy borrowers; government policy; market and competitive conditions; and the volume and characteristics of HARP and high LTV refinance loans we acquire in the future.
 We expect the ultimate performance of all our loans will be affected by borrower behavior, public policy and macroeconomic trends, including unemployment, the economy and home prices.
 In addition, if lender customers retain more of the higher-quality loans they originate, it could negatively affect the credit profile of our new single-family acquisitions.

-In August 2016, FHFA directed us and Freddie Mac to implement a new high LTV refinance offering aimed at borrowers who are making their mortgage payments on time but whose LTV ratio exceeds the maximum allowed for our standard refinance products.
-We continue to work with FHFA and Freddie Mac on the details regarding this offering.
+In August 2016, FHFA directed us and Freddie Mac to implement a new high LTV refinance offering aimed at borrowers who are making their mortgage payments on time and whose current LTV ratio exceeds a specified amount.
+FHFA has informed us that they currently expect the new high LTV refinance offering will be available for borrowers whose loans were originated on or after a future date to be determined by FHFA and who meet other eligibility requirements.
+We continue to work with FHFA and Freddie Mac on the details regarding this offering and the timing of implementation.